muhammedap1/Generative-AI/LangGraph-AgenticAI/README.md

-# LangGraph Tool Integration Demo
+# Agentic AI with LangGraph

 A demonstration of integrating multiple external tools with LangGraph and Groq's Qwen model to create an intelligent agent that can access real-time information.